 The initial setup process is a breeze.
 After fiddling with the Oculus app on a smartphone for a few minutes, you’re all set.
 In the headset, you’ll set up your guardian, a virtual cage that prevents you from hitting things while in VR, and then you’re set loose to play whatever you want after a brief tutorial.
 The guardian setup is especially simple when compared to its PC counterpart; you just draw it on the floor by pointing with one of the controllers and that’s all there is to it.
 You don’t even have to remove the device thanks to its passthrough cameras.
 You can even opt for a stationary guardian that doesn’t require any configuration if you’d like to wear the headset in bed or on the couch.
 The only complaint I have with the guardian is that it’s a little too sensitive, popping up when I’m nowhere near the edge of my playspace, which broke my immersion every now and then.

 Tech-wise, the Quest is packing some pretty neat stuff behind those lenses.
 There’s a 72Hz OLED display running at a resolution of 2800×1600 (1440×1600 per eye) powered by a Snapdragon 835 processor.
 The lenses themselves are an upgrade over the Rift’s, reducing the infamous screen door effect and minimizing god rays from bright scenes.
 It’s definitely underpowered when compared to the newly released Rift S, but that’s to be expected considering the Rift is powered by a powerful PC.
 For a standalone unit, the Quest boasts some pretty impressive hardware.
-Unfortunately, the Quest’s built-in sound is a little lacking, opting for sound built into the head strap instead of headphones, but there are headphone jacks on both sides of the device if you want a better audio experience.
+Unfortunately, I found the Oculus Quest built-in speakers lacking, as they’re built into the head strap instead of headphones.
+However, there are headphone jacks on both sides of the device if you want a better audio experience.

 The tracking is even more impressive.
 Unlike the Oculus Rift CV1, HTC Vive, and PlayStation VR, the Oculus Quest (and the Rift S) utilizes inside-out tracking, eliminating the need for extra cameras entirely.
 The cameras (of which the Quest has 4) are located on the headset itself and track your position and your controllers in relation to the room you’re in.
 There are a few drawbacks to this tracking solution, however.
 If the cameras lose sight of your controllers, your hands won’t be tracked.
 In my time with the Quest, though, I rarely lost tracking.
 You can’t put your hands behind your back, obviously, but the Quest’s tracking held up in even the most intense Beat Saber sessions.
 You also can’t play in the dark, otherwise, the headset won’t be able to track anything.
 It’s pretty much a non-issue, as needing a light source is a welcome tradeoff for fully wireless VR.
 Just flip a light switch and you’re good to go!